-The financial performance targets and the actual achievement of such objectives for 2021 were as set forth in the table below.
+The financial performance targets and the actual achievement of such objectives for 2022 were as set forth in the table below.
 The objectives were each intended to be rigorous, with threshold payout levels requiring significant year over year growth to result in payouts and maximum payouts representing significant and difficult objectives that would be achieved only with extraordinary effort.

-Performance Components Threshold (70% payout) Between Threshold and Target (85% payout) Target (100% payout) Maximum (125% payout) Actual % of Target Payout Attained Revenue \$67.0 million (10% YOY growth) \$73.0 million (20% YOY growth) \$79.0 million (30% YOY growth) \$86.0 million (40% YOY growth) \$64.3 million % Adjusted EBITDA (1) \$1.5 million (50% YOY growth) \$2.5 million (150% YOY growth) \$4.8 million (380% YOY growth) \$6.0 million (500% YOY growth) \$(1.8) million %
+Performance Components Revenue Threshold (70% payout) >\$74.0 million (15% YOY growth) Between Threshold and Target (85% payout) >\$85.0 million (25% YOY growth) Target (100% payout) >\$87.0 million (35% YOY growth) Maximum (125% payout) >\$93.0 million (45% YOY growth) Actual \$75.9 million % of Target Payout Attained 38.5% Adjusted EBITDA (1) \$0 million (100% YOY growth) >\$0.9 million (150% YOY growth) >\$2.9 million (260% YOY growth) >\$3.7 million (300% YOY growth) \$0.1 million 17.5%

 (1) Adjusted EBITDA is a non-GAAP measure that our compensation committee and Board determined to use in connection with the annual bonus program because, by excluding certain non-cash expense, adjusted EBITDA allows for meaningful comparisons between our core business operating results and those of other companies, as well as providing us with an important tool for financial and operational decision making and for evaluating our own core business operating results over different periods of time.
 Management considers these types of expenses and adjustments, to a great extent, to be unpredictable and dependent on a significant number of factors that are outside of our control and are not necessarily reflective of operational performance during a period.
-For purposes of our 2021 annual bonus program, adjusted EBITDA represents our earnings before interest, taxes, depreciation, and take excludes stock-based compensation expense, which represents non-cash charges for the fair value of stock awards, and other income as well as interest income offset by interest expense.
+For purposes of our 2022 annual bonus program, adjusted EBITDA represents our earnings before interest, taxes, depreciation, amortization, and also excludes stock-based compensation expense, which represents non-cash charges for the fair value of stock awards, and other income as well as interest income offset by interest expense.

-With respect to the key strategic objectives, seven strategic objectives were established by our Compensation Committee in early 2021, with payout levels ranging from 0% to 150% depending on how many of the strategic objectives were met during the year, as set forth in the table below.
+With respect to the key strategic objectives, seven strategic objectives were established by our Compensation Committee in early 2022, with payout levels ranging from 0% to 150% depending on how many of the strategic objectives were met during the year, as set forth in the table below.